cedrickchee/src/apps/wiki/docs/intro.md

 ## How to use the wiki effectively?

-In the left corner, you can make searches for what content I have already indexed or you can simply explore the tree view to the left.
+In the right corner, you can make searches for what content I have already indexed or you can simply explore the tree view to the left.

 ## Other things I wrote and shared